ist-dsi/kadmin/README.md

    these functions match against common kadmin errors and return the appropriate `ErrorCase`.
  - `preemptiveExit` - allows you to gracefully terminate the kadmin cli and ensure the next `ExpectBlock`s in the current `Expect` do not get executed.

+All of these functions are available in the Kadmin class.
+Refer to the [documentation](https://ist-dsi.github.io/kadmin/latest/api/index.html#pt.tecnico.dsi.kadmin.Kadmin) for more detailed information.